braillescreen/helpfulbgt/readme.md

 ## 10/28/20:
 * Project is now on GitHub.
 You can [visit the repo here.](https://github.com/braillescreen/helpfulbgt)
 * Adds new lines to the readme, I hope that fixes some of the formatting issues.
+* The example for copyright is actually readable now and isn't an example of me trying to show-off and confuse everyone.